swiftlang/swift-evolution/proposals/XXXX-swift-encoders.md

 * `.coderInvalidValue`: "The data is not valid for encoding in this format."
 * `.coderTypeMismatch`: "The data couldn't be read because it isn't in the correct format."
 (Precedent from `NSCoderReadCorruptError`.)

-All of these errors will include the coding key path that led to the failure in the error's `userInfo` dictionary under `NSCodingKeyContextErrorKey`, along with a non-localized, developer-facing failure reason under `NSDebugDescriptionErrorKey`.
+All of these errors will include the coding key path that led to the failure in the error's `userInfo` dictionary under `NSCodingPathErrorKey`, along with a non-localized, developer-facing failure reason under `NSDebugDescriptionErrorKey`.

 ### `NSKeyedArchiver` & `NSKeyedUnarchiver` Changes